enkidevs/curriculum/python/functional-programming/sum-all-map-functions/the-map-built-in.md

 > 🥳 Today is 5 of your users' birthdays!
 Will you use a `for` loop or the `map` function to increment their ages?
+>
+> Leave a comment or view other comments for inspiration before moving on.

 ---